centralnicgroup-public/rtldev-middleware-documentation/docs/cnr/whmcs/whmcs-cnic-registrar.md

 WHMCS only supports a few DNS record types out of the box.
 The pretty common SRV record, for example, is not supported.
 Our module comes with a tempalte that adds support for quite a few other record types.

 Have a look in the `templates` directory in our module bundle, and you will find adapted `clientareadomaindns.tpl` files based on the WHMCS twentyone and six templates.
-You can either replace your template file with our variant, or use our child templates instead.
+You can either replace your template file with our variant, or use our child theme instead.

 ### DNSSEC Management